- About CVM

 Payment will be due in full with no interest within 30 days of the time of billing.
 Students should plan for living expenses of approximately $20,000 in addition to tuition fees.

 If a student withdraws or is dismissed before completing three rotations, a refund will be processed.
 The cost of completed rotations and the $500 non-refundable deposit fee will not be included in the refund.
 No refund will be given after completing three rotations.

 - 7½” bandage scissors

 - 5½” suture scissors

 - Scrubs (any plain color, no embroidery)

-- Gray polo shirts (no name on shirt) and long white lab coat, (length of lab coat is midway between hips and knees), with OSU Aesculapius emblem.
+- Gray polo shirts (no name on shirt) and long white lab coat, (length of lab coat is midway between hips and knees).
 Students can purchase locally upon arrival in Stillwater.

 The current fourth year PAVE program is 52 weeks, which includes two weeks of clinic orientation and two weeks of vacation.
 The actual program is 48 weeks.
 Each rotation is two weeks in length.

 PAVE students can choose between two different track schedules, small animal or mixed animal.
 Both tracks require completion of the following core rotations: Anesthesia, Community Practice, Diagnostics, Equine Medicine, Food Animal Medicine, Intensive Care Unit, Radiology, Small Animal Internal Medicine, Shelter Surgery, Externships I-III.
 Each track has different required emphasis and elective choices to include Ophthalmology, Equine Surgery, LA Theriogenology, Zoological Medicine, and up to six weeks of additional externships.